Angela locke MA

 'If you can't find inspiration on Iona, it's time to chuck your quill into the Atlantic.
 This retreat at the Argyll hotel with Angela Locke, the novelist and travel writer, draws on the island's mystical rhythms and dune-fringed landscape to help writers find their muse.’
 Jeremy Lazell, Travel Editor, Scottish Times.

-Tamarisk: Love and War in France – With the D-Day 80th Anniversary Looming – this Spellbinding New Novel Shares a Story of Survival and the Renewal of Hope...
+With the marking of D-Day 80th Anniversary in 2024 – this Spellbinding New Novel Shares a Story of Survival and the Renewal of Hope.
+Read more via the buttons below...

 The Universe Is Imagination Set Free...